knime-community/community-repository-template/Converting_from_Buckminster.md

   - There is an (incomplete) description of the `category.xml` format at https://wiki.eclipse.org/Tycho/category.xml
   - Categories are defined with `<category-def>` tags.
   - Features are added to categories with a `<feature>` tag and nested `<category>` tags.
+  - Under Buckminster, source features were named by prefixing `.feature` with `.source` (e.g. `org.foo.bah.feature` became `org.foo.bah.source.feature`.)
+Under Maven / Tycho, the name is suffixed `.source`, so `org.foo.bah.feature` becomes `org.foo.bah.feature.source`
   - Any plugins in the directly listed in the `feature.xml` file of the original update site project should be added in `<bundle>` tags.
-These are usually 'core'-type plugins required by one or more feautres, but not included in any of them.
+These are usually 'core'-type plugins required by one or more features, but not included in any of them.
   - It is important to ensure the `category.xml` file does not contain a `url` attribute, and that the version attribute is set as `version="0.0.0"`
-  - It may be possible to generate the `category.xml` file programmatically in KNIME from the `build.properties` file.
+  - If you want to add a source category, create an additional category, and add each `source` feature (the feature IDs are the same as the corresponding feature, with `.source` inserted immediately prior to `.feature`, e.g. `org.foo.bah.feature` becomes `org.foo.bah.source.feature`)

 4. `pom.xml` file
   - Copy the template from https://github.com/knime-community/community-repository-template/blob/master/org.knime.community.template.update/pom.xml into the site projects